still-standing/running-adventures/_posts/races/2019-01-06-wimbledon-half-marathon-post.markdown

    * do not start the race too strong:

        * A 5k PR and a 10k PR in a 21km race does not seem right, and I am pretty sure that it is not!
        * I heard that the first 2/3 of the race should be run with your legs and the last third with your heart.
-Well, it clearly does not work for the last 10k of a half marathon.
+Well, it clearly does not work for the last 10k of a harlf-marathon.

 ### Conclusion